 Various data, in addition to energy savings inputs, will need to be collected and tracked to understand the market and the initiative's progress.
 Output tracking will help show that we are implementing the outlined market support strategies, indicating implementation progress and completion of important milestones.
 Market progress indicators will show the state of the market and whether we are achieving or progressing toward the intended outcomes from our work.
-For more information about data sources and collection, see the Data collection plan section.
+For more information about data sources and collection, see the Error!
+Reference source not found. section.